ILR VISA UK

 1. Create an Online Account

-• Access the Gov.UK website.
+• First, access the Gov.UK website.

-• Proceed to the ILR application section.
+• Go to the ILR application section.

-2. Complete the Online Application Form
+2. Fill in the Online Form

-• Criminal Record: Please disclose any criminal convictions.
+• Criminal Record: Disclose any criminal convictions.

 3. Pay the Application Fee

-4. Attend a Biometric Appointment
+4. Book a Biometric Appointment

-5. Submit Supporting Documents
+5. Upload Supporting Documents

 Upload scanned copies of your supporting documents online through the UKVCAS portal.
 Ensure all documents are clear and legible.